intel/sawr/sawr_master/INSTALL.md

 Install Dynamixel SDK
 ---------------------
 The [DynamixelSDK](https://github.com/ROBOTIS-GIT/DynamixelSDK) library
 supports communication with the MX-12W "smart motors" used in the SAWR.

-(You should be able to install the Dynamixel SDK by installing the ros-kinetic-dynamixel package, which is done below.
-You can skip this step and return to it for a manual install if that does not work.)
+In theory you _should_ be able to install the Dynamixel SDK by installing the `ros-kinetic-dynamixel` package, which is done below.
+In practice you need the `dxl_monitor` program (see below) to configure your servos, and currently that is unfortunately only available with a manual installation.

 Here is a summary of how to install the Dynamixel SDK manually: